kitorer/heheAttendance/README.md

 feel free to modify for your own classes this script automatically opens your default browser and it uses cookies to automatically login to your canvas account

-your probably going to have to create a exe file for the script so youre just going to have to look up how to convert the recompiled .py to exe :) or do some other fuckery on linux haha
+your probably going to have to create a new exe file for the script so youre just going to have to look up how to convert the recompiled .py to exe :) or do some other fuckery on linux haha

 So.. you want to be lazy?
 --------------------------------------------------------------------------------------------------------------------